AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 - 0.1.16
     - Added the output caching helper `GetPersonalisationGroupsHashForVisitor()`
 - 0.2.0
-    - Added querystring criteria
+    - Added querystring criteria (thanks to [Perplex](perplex.nl) for the code contribution
 	- Creates base class `PersonalisationGroupCriteriaBase` providing common helper methods for all criteria
 	- Added the "matches regular expression" from the querystring criteria to other appropriate ones
 	- Allowed for configuration of cookie names used for number of visits and pages viewed tracking
 	- Set all cookies to HttpOnly
-	- Implemented "sticky" groups
+	- Implemented "sticky" groups (thanks to [Perplex](perplex.nl) for the suggestion